Tuesday, September 2, 2025

 You are so stylish, she said, as she asked for a photo with us.
 I smiled and agreed.

 After the photo, I had my hands in my pockets.
-She asked if she could pull a suspender strap.
+The young lady asked if she could pull a suspender strap.
 That was polite, as people simply grab hold and pull.

 Sure, I said smiling, everyone loves to do that.
 I opened my jacket and she pulled back a strap, holding it for a moment, and then releasing it.

-Thank you, said the young lady, you’ve made my day!
+Thank you, she said, you’ve made my day!
 I love your look and your suspenders.
 I’m going to get a pair for myself.

 That would be awesome, I said.